-For this program, King's College has partnered with Children's Dyslexia Centers Offering Orton-Gillingham Training Courses.
-Earn 6 graduate credits and Act 48 hours for each academic year of International Multisensory Structured Language Education Council (IMSLEC) accredited Orton-Gillingham coursework through King's College.
+For this program, King's College has partnered with Children's Dyslexia Centers.
+Students can earn 6 graduate credits and Act 48 hours for each academic year of International Multisensory Structured Language Education Council (IMSLEC) coursework through King's College.

 First year - Enroll in EDUC 800 for the Fall semester and EDUC 801 for the Spring semester.
-Successful completion of both courses may lead to Initial Certification in the Children's Dyslexia Centers' Orton-Gillingham program and eligibility to sit for the Alliance Exam and become a member of Academic Language Therapy Association (ALTA).
+Successful completion of both courses may lead to Initial Certification in the Children's Dyslexia Centers' and eligibility to sit for the Alliance Exam and become a member of Academic Language Therapy Association (ALTA).
 For more information on ALTA go to: www.altaread.org.